OpenHack/openhack.github.com/pittsburgh/index.markdown

 ![January 2013 OpenHackPGH](/pittsburgh/images/2013-01/general-talking.jpg)

 Jointly presented by [PGHPython](http://pghpython.org/) and [pghrb](http://pghrb.org)
-OpenHack Pittsburgh is held on the fourth Monday of every month, from 6:00-9pm.
+OpenHack Pittsburgh is held on the fourth Monday of every even month, from 6:30-9pm.

 - *Open* - OpenHack is open to anyone, regardless of technology or skill
 - *Hack* - The only goal is to create something together and have fun doing it